nnichols/clojure-dependency-update-action/README.md

 This impacts all first and third party Actions which you may use in your workflows.
 When diagnosing issues, please check your Actions tab for any deprecation notices.

-As of writing, this action requires at minimum that `actions/checkout` is set to at least `3.x.y`.
+As of writing, this action requires that `actions/checkout` is set to at least `3.x.y`.

 ## Sample Usage